ScarletteBel/LearningDataScience-/README.md

 ### Artificial Intelligence (AI)
 ##### This folder has micro-projects of the beginning of machine learning which is part of AI, involving supervised machine learning working with continuous data and        categorical data for making predictions.

-- Prediction of patients with tendency to get diabetes with a Linear Regression supervised machine learning model
+- Prediction of patients with tendency to get diabetes with a Linear Regression supervised machine learning model.
+-